boeni-industries/AIACS/README.md

 Each entry names the algorithm, offers a short description, use cases and a rationale for the mentioned use cases.

 I greatly encourage anyopne to contribute!
-If you find a mistake, or a glaring omission - reach out to me at zen@eistengaming.com, raise an issue or, even better, correct it and create a pull request.
+If you find a mistake, or a glaring omission - reach out to me at contact@boeni.industries, raise an issue or, even better, correct it and create a pull request.
 All feedback is welcome.